duongital/duongital/src/content/notes/js-ts.md

 ---
 title: 'Javascript'
-description: 'Cheatsheet on Javascript language'
+description: 'Notes on using JS language'
 ---

 Count apperance of character in an array: